buskod21/OAC_Historical_Research_Data_Explorer_App/README.md

 ## Acknowledgement

-This application was developed during the "Reusable Research Data Made Shiny" workshop hosted at the University of Guelph and supported by Agri-Food Data Canada.
+The first version of this application was developed during the "Reusable Research Data Made Shiny" workshop hosted at the University of Guelph and supported by Agri-Food Data Canada.

 <img src="app/www/workshop1.jpeg" width="100%" />